The Dream Research Institute (DRI)

 The Charitable Trust

 The DRI promotes research into the relationship of dreams to physical, psychological and spiritual wellbeing.
+We are interested in supporting research into dreams from the spiritual perspective and also the use of dreams in research.

 In conjunction with the Alister Hardy Religious Experience Research Centre (RERC), the DRI is currently collecting accounts of people’s spiritual or religious experiences in dreams.
 If you have ever had a spiritual or religious experience in a dream, and are 18 years or older, you are invited to take part in our ‘Dream States, Spirituality and Wellbeing’ research project.
 Click here to take part in the survey.